Tiny-Earth/DemoSite/site/src/design.md

     If an activity came to mind first: What activity came to mind?
 What objective(s) does that activity seem to be advancing?
 Put another way, why do you want students to complete this activity?
 How does it help them grow towards the broader learning goals of the course?

-    Then, what are be some other objectives you might have for the weeks/days leading up to and shortly after that moment in time in your course?
+    Then, what are some other objectives you might have for the weeks/days leading up to and shortly after that moment in time in your course?

-    Finally, revise the ideas you've generated above to make sure they are specific learning objectives instead of broad learning goals.
+    Finally, revise the ideas you've generated above to separate your specific learning objectives from your broad learning goals.

 ### Writing Effective Learning Goals